WilcyWilson/Possible-Java-Interview-Questions/README.md

 4. What is the difference between overriding and overloading?
 5. Can you override a private or static method in Java?
 6. What is Dependency Injection?
-7. How to sort a Hash Map data program?
-8. Can a Constructor be made static?
+7. Can a Constructor be made static?
 What happens?
-9. Types of Inheritance?
+8. Types of Inheritance?
-10. What are immutable objects?
+9. What are immutable objects?
-11. Why is String immutable?
+10. Why is String immutable?

 ## XML and JSON